drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/5_response_time.md

 # Response Time

-This service will record how long a a response takes for any given request, by setting a `X-Response-Time` header on the response.
+This service will record how long a response takes for any given request, by setting a `X-Response-Time` header on the response.

 Simply add it to your Drash server's `services` config and you are all set!